What Dominican does not love a good pollo guisado (braised chicken)?

-- Wash the chicken with warm water and scrub with the lemon getting lemon juice into all the crevices.
+- Scrub with the lime, getting lime juice into all the crevices.

-- In a bowl mix the chicken, oregano, onion, celery, tomatoes, a pinch of salt and garlic.
+- In a bowl mix the chicken, oregano, onion, celery, salt and garlic.
 Marinate for 30 minutes.

-- In a pot heat the oil over medium heat, add the sugar and wait until the sugar browns.
+- In a pot heat the oil over medium heat, add sugar and wait until it browns.

-- Add the chicken (reserve vegetables and herbs) and sauté until the meat is light brown.
+- Add the chicken (reserve all the other things in the marinade) and sauté until the meat is light brown.

 - Add 2 tablespoons of water.
-Cover and simmer over medium heat for 15 minutes adding water by the tablespoons when necessary.
+Cover and simmer over medium heat for 15 minutes, stirring and adding water by the tablespoon as it becomes necessary.

-- Add onion, celery, tomatoes, peppers, olives, a pinch of salt and garlic, cover and and simmer until the vegetables are cooked through, adding water if necessary.
+- Add onion, celery, tomatoes, cubanelle pepper, olives, and garlic, cover and and simmer until the vegetables are cooked through, adding water by the tablespoon and stirring as it becomes necessary.